remyoudemans/vim-jesture/README.md

 # vim-jesture
-An elegant set of jest helpers for testing javascript with ease

 **IMPORTANT**: _All_ mappings start with `<leader>j`.
 All of the following mapping descriptions omit it.
 Read every mapping as: `<leader>j{mapping}`.